-This is all good news, but are there actions we can take to make certain that trend continues?
-Thankfully, the answer is yes!
+This is all good news, but can we take action to ensure the trend continues?
+The answer is an absolute yes.
 In addition to improving physical healthcare and promoting healthy diets and more physical activity, one of the most important things we can offer to aging Americans is companionship.

-The CDPAP application and the help of a skilled nurse are just a few tools in your toolbox.
-Seniors should also regularly interact with friends and family, and mark special occasions, like birthdays and holidays, by spending quality time with loved ones.
+The CDPAP application and the help of a skilled nurse are just a few items in your toolbox.
+Seniors should also regularly interact with friends and family and mark special occasions, like birthdays and holidays, by spending quality time with loved ones.

 We are all moving along our timelines, which is something to be celebrated.
 Studies show that seniors are the happiest of us all.
 A positive outlook and high quality of life go a long way towards improving both their physical and mental health.
 You can do your part to support them by offering your companionship and, when extra help is needed, finding professional assistance through the CDPAP program.